Frijol/Civic-Science-Fellowship-Notes/README.md

 # Notes

-Hidden in the Data: Crafting Policies to Address Inequality — Women’s Institute for Science
 * Policies to reduce inequality needs to examine where inequality is greatest: race, gender, wealth— situational to context (Quisumbing, 2021)
 * "I am waiting for the study that tells me what my wealth looks like, as a single woman who doesn't have children, I've never been married— how do I compare, not just to my white peers, but how do I compare to other women, how do I compare to other men, I want to see data aggregated in that way."
 (Sharpe, 2021)
 * Want to see researchers come in disaggregating data not just with a deficit lens, to see the "problem", but also to see what's working well, what conditions are creating success, what are the nuances (Sharpe, 2021)